Blood tests and samples

 Why do we require blood tests?

-Do I have to fast before a blood test?
+Do I need to fast before taking a blood sample?

 Main tests and blood profiles (blood tests)